wmorgan/dcos-docs/1.7/usage/index.md

 - How to run [Cassandra](/docs/1.7/usage/tutorials/cassandra/)
 - How to run [Kafka](/docs/1.7/usage/tutorials/kafka/)

-If you a DC/OS administrator role:
+If you have a DC/OS administrator role:

 - How to [manage users](/docs/1.7/administration/user-management/)
 - How to [monitor](/docs/1.7/administration/monitoring/)